Police Department Frequently Asked Questions

 If you filed your police report with the Burlingame Police Department, you can contact the Records Department Monday-Friday 8:00am to 4:30pm (except holidays), at 650-777-4100 or come to the station located at 1111 Trousdale Drive, Burlingame, CA 94010.

-You are required to bring a photo identification, complete a request for the report, and pay a fee of $2.00 per page up to a maximum fee of $23.50 per report.
+You are required to bring a photo identification, complete a request for the report, and pay a fee: For current fees, refer to the Burlingame Master Fee Schedule.
 We accept cash, checks drawn from a local bank, and Visa or Mastercard credit cards.